avicrayyy/pinoyflix/README.md

 ## Tech Stack

+Front-End: `ReactJS`, `Redux`, and `Redux Toolkit`
+Back-End: `Firebase`
+APIs: `TMDB`

-In this project, TMDB API (a movie API) was used to call Filipino TV shows and movies using middleware `axios`.
+In this project, [TMDB API](https://www.themoviedb.org/) was used to call Filipino TV shows and movies using middleware `axios`.
 Google Authentication was also integrated into the project.

 ## Just FYI